-Students who plan to graduate should apply to the Office of the Registrar at least one semester before the planned graduation date.
+Students who plan to graduate is required to apply to the Office of the Registrar at least one semester before the planned graduation date.
 A student may receive a diploma at the end of any semester in which all degree requirements are fulfilled.
-However, only one formal commencement exercise is held at the end of spring semester.
+However, formal commencement exercises are held at the end of the fall and spring semesters only.
 The diploma will bear the date that all degree requirements were met.
 Students are assessed a \$25 graduation fee.